 Natural hazards, like flooding and erosion from extreme rainfall or snowmelt, can be dangerous for people and cause damage to properties, infrastructure and nature.
-Conservation Halton provides a flood forecasting, management and operations program to reduce the risk of these natural hazards from having an impact on our community through prevention, prediction, protection and precaution.
+Conservation Halton provides a flood forecasting, management and operations program to reduce the risk of these natural hazards from having an impact on our community through prevention, prediction, protection and preparedness.

-Kelso Dam was the first flood control dam constructed within the CH jurisdiction and was built in 1962.
-It works in conjunction with the Hilton Falls Dam and Reservoir, which was built in 1974, and is located just upstream, to provide flood control during spring melt, heavy rainfall and snowmelt events for the Town of Milton located downstream.
+Kelso Dam was the first flood control dam constructed within the jurisdiction and was built in 1962.
+It operates in conjunction with the Hilton Falls Dam and Reservoir.
+It is operated to provide flood protection to downstream areas within the Town of Milton during spring melt, as well as rainfall and snowmelt events.
 Kelso Dam provides low flow augmentation in summer months to support aquatic habitat in the downstream Sixteen Mile Creek.
 It also allows visitors to Kelso to enjoy recreational opportunities like swimming and non-motorized boating.

-Scotch Block Dam & Reservoir
+Scotch Block Dam

 The Scotch Block Dam and Reservoir was constructed in 1972.
 It is operated to provide flood protection to downstream areas within the villages of Mansewood and Hornby during spring melt, as well as rainfall and snowmelt events.
 Scotch Block is also used to augment flows in Middle Sixteen Mile Creek during drier summer months by storing upstream runoff during the spring and releasing at a pre-determined rate.
 The level of flood protection during winter months is quite high because when holding levels are lower, but the level of flood protection is reduced during summer, due to higher reservoir levels, which reduce available active flood storage.